things to see in chinatown kuala lumpur

 Things to see in Chinatown, Kuala Lumpur

-I discovered a very cool back alley with gorgeous murals, a repurposed cinema, some excellent cafés and a rooftop bar with stunning views of the Kuala Lumpur skyline.
+Petaling Street, with its famous street market, lies in the heart of Chinatown and is one of my recommended things to do in Kuala Lumpur.
+During my stroll around Chinatown, I discovered many more things to see such as a restored alley with gorgeous murals, a repurposed cinema, some excellent cafés and a rooftop bar with stunning views of the Kuala Lumpur skyline.
 Scroll down to read more about my stroll around Kuala Lumpur’s Chinatown.

 RexKL